puppetlabs/puppetlabs-apache/README.md

 The priority of the configuration file, used for ordering.
 Defaults to '25'.

+Pass priority `false` to omit the priority prefix in file names.

 #####`source`

 The source of the configuration file.
 Only one of `$content` and `$source` can be specified.